realmichaelye/DeepDev/README.md

 # DeepDev - <https://bit.ly/deepdev>
 A code-less approach to machine learning - Build models with a drag and drop editor, &amp; DeepDev generates the code for you.
-(Hacked together in ~4 days)

 ---